holochain/holochain-infra/README.md

 ## Development on this repo

 This repository uses nix flakes.
-To interact with it, add the experimental features `flakes` and `nix-command` to your `nix.conf`:
+To interact with it, add the experimental features `flakes` and `nix-command` to your `~/.config/nix/nix.conf`:

 ```
 experimental-features = flakes nix-command